-To meet these dynamic and evolving threats, there is a urgent focus among Australian CSO’s and their IT security teams to integrate the use of realtime, machine learning threat analysis to solve this problem at the endpoint for their businesses.
+To meet these dynamic and evolving security threats, there is an urgent focus among Australian CSO’s and their IT security teams to integrate the use of real-time, machine learning threat analysis to solve this problem at the endpoint for their businesses.

-New methods for preventing the execution of malicious code has been sorely needed by our customers over the last few years — whether the threat is malware binaries, fileless attacks, script-based, or new malware attacks that are just emerging.
+New methods for dynamic security, preventing the execution of malicious code, have been sorely needed by our customers over the last few years — whether the threat is malware binaries, fileless attacks, script-based, or new malware attacks that are just emerging.

 Traditional AV products rely on 4 key methods for detecting malware:

-Like Heuristic’s, this approach targets behaviour exhibited by malware.
-For example, is the file changing the file system, or the system registry, or is it spawning additional processes?
+Like Heuristics, this approach for dynamic security targets behaviour exhibited by malware.
+For example, is the file changing the file system or the system registry, or is it spawning additional processes?
 The obvious problem with this approach is that the malware must execute before it is detected, which may mean that damage is caused before the malware is quarantined.

 Hashed Based Approaches: